-International Trade Intelligence is a boutique consultancy firm based in Paris.
-We provide services in the trade policy domain to governments, international organizations, business, and non-profits.
+International Trade Intelligence (ITI) is a boutique consultancy for trade policy based in Paris.
+We have a track record advising senior officials from national governments and international organizations on the negotiation and implementation of trade agreements and the politics of the international trading system.
 Our expertise includes stakeholder management, services trade (in particular e-commerce and digital trade), rules of origin, the implementation and evaluation of trade agreements, the utilization of trade preferences and the geostrategic dimensions of international trade.
 ITI also has specialized knowledge on the economic and political dimensions of India's trade policies and trade agreements.

 Advice and Strategy